 If you are taking the chewable tablet, you may either swallow it whole or chew it thoroughly and swallow.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 Follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
 Do not skip any doses.
 Pregnancy is more likely if you miss pills, start a new pack late, or take your pill at a different time of the day than usual.

 Taking this medication after your evening meal or at bedtime may help if you have any stomach upset or nausea with the medication.
 You may choose to take this medication at another time of day that is easier for you to remember.
 No matter what dosing schedule you use, it is very important that you take this medication at the same time each day, 24 hours apart.
 Ask your doctor or pharmacist if you have any questions.

 Your pill pack contains 21 pills with active medication.
 It also contains 7 reminder pills with iron.
 Take one active pill (with hormones) once daily for 21 days in a row.
 Take one inactive pill (with iron) once daily for 7 days in a row after you have taken the last active pill unless otherwise directed by your doctor.
 You should have your period during the fourth week of the pack.
 After you have taken the last iron tablet in the pack, start a new pack the next day whether or not you have your period.
 If you do not get your period, consult your doctor.

-If you are taking certain medications (e.g., cefdinir, levodopa, penicillamine, quinolones such as ciprofloxacin, tetracyclines) that can interact with iron, ask your doctor whether you should throw away the reminder pills (iron tablets) each day rather than taking them.
-Iron can react with these medications, preventing their full absorption.
+If you are taking certain medications (such as levodopa, levothyroxine, penicillamine, tetracyclines, quinolones such as ciprofloxacin) that can interact with iron, ask your doctor whether you should throw away the reminder pills (iron tablets) each day rather than taking them.
+Iron can decrease the effect of these medications.